SymfonyCasts/vue/sfcasts/ep1/v-on.md

 referencing the `collapsed` variable right now because we need to add the `:` in front of `:style` to make it dynamic.

-To set the width, we *could* put `width:` in quotes - I'm missing the quotes actually, then end quote, plus, and some dynamic logic that uses the `collapsed` variable.
+To set the width, we *could* put `width:` in quotes then end quote, plus, and some dynamic logic that uses the `collapsed` variable.
 But... yuck!
 Because the `style` attribute can get complex, instead of creating a long string of styles, Vue allows us to set this to an object with a key for each style, like `width: '500px'` and `margin: '10px'`.
 In our case, I'll use the ternary syntax: if `collapsed` is true, set the width to `70px`, else use `auto`.

 Ok!
 We have a `collapsed` data and we're using it in the template.
 Testing time!
 In the Vue dev tools, click on Sidebar, change `collapsed` to `true` and...